 At a more technical level, we have also changed how polar plots are used in sailboat navigation.
 This may be our most important original research contribution.
 Before the SailTimer technology for tacking distances and times, polar plots were only theoretical “targets”.
 They were expensive to buy, were only about a generic model of boat, were difficult to get from manufacturers, and were usually only estimates from a velocity prediction computer simulation.
 Few ordinary sailors used them.
 Now, the patented SailTimer tacking calculations make it quick and easy to use polar plots.
 Starting with The Sailing GPS and now the SailTimer app, we collect empirical data on your boat’s speed on all points of sail (not theoretical targets).
 This provides a custom polar plot for your individual sailboat.
 Until our technology was proven, this was not even thought to be possible.
 Finally, we don’t just show you the polar plot; it is then used in the patented SailTimer method to give you more accurate tacking results.

 SailTimer Inc. has a valuable IP library which includes multiple patent filings for the low-cost product solutions that we have been bringing to sailing enthusiasts.
 These have been licensed out since 2006 to other companies including: Fugawi, Johnson Outdoors, TackPad, NavSim, the original developers of iNavX and MacENC, and current MacENC owner NavStation (see SailTimer in their list of features).

 For an overview of the hardware and software we have produced, there have been short YouTube demos as some of the new features and innovations have appeared.

 SailTimer Inc. is a registered member of the Bluetooth SIG.
-Using Bluetooth Low Energy, SailTimer Inc. is one of the very few companies with the technology for a wireless device that can transmit to smartphones powered only by solar.
+Using Bluetooth Low Energy, SailTimer is one of the very few manufacturers with a wireless device that can transmit to smartphones and is powered only by solar.